 • Description: Prefix of the local country code.
 Set for each customer group separately.

 mail.encryption

-• Description: If property is set to "true", the encrypt checkbox in the Ticket Email Editor is checked by default.
+• Description: If the property is set to "true", the encrypt checkbox in the Ticket Email Editor is checked by default.
+The default value of the property is "false".